A Scalable Generative Graph Model with Community Structure: Proposed Benchmark Parameters and Scalability

 for some parameter $\gamma$ \cite{BaAl99}.
 However, our observation is that power law distributions are difficult to use as a model --- a point that is discussed in more detail below.
 It has been suggested that power laws are not necessarily the best descriptors for real-world networks \cite{SaGaRoZh11,BiFaKo01}.
 Finally, proving (in a statistical sense) that a single observed degree distribution is power law is difficult \cite{ClShNe09}.

 For benchmarking purposes, our goal is to specify an ideal average degree, $\davgideal$, and an absolute bound on maximum degree, $\dmaxideal$.
-Let $f(d)$ define the desired proportionality of degree $d$.
+Let $f(d)$ define the desired proportionality of degree $d$, e.g., $f(d) = d^{-\gamma}$ for a power law distribution.
 We then create a \emph{discrete} distribution on $d=1,\dots,\dmaxideal$ as

 Ideally, the average degree is equal to $\davgideal$ and the probability of having degree $\dmaxideal$ is sufficiently small, i.e.,

 where $\epsilon_{\rm tol}$ is small enough such that $n \cdot \epsilon_{\rm tol} \ll 1$ (where $n$ is the number of nodes).
 For the power law distribution, it can be difficult to find a value for $\gamma$ that yields a high enough average degree and a low enough probability of choosing $\dmaxideal$.
 Hence, we propose instead a generalized log-normal (GLN) distribution, i.e.,